kennethreitz-archive/.com/content/posts/121205-year-in-review.rst

 - Fallibilism & Open Mindedness.
 There is only one thing I can be certain of in life: that I am prone to error.
 Nothing saddens me more than someone who is unwilling to listen to others.
 - Attention is my only currency.
 Allocate it sparingly.
 Don't spend a single moment in life doing something you don't want to do.

+Here's to 2013!
+Hopefully the Mayans based their calendar on the Twinkie.